Kamran-Afzali/Kamran-Afzali.github.io/_posts/2027-02-24-Q-Learning_DEP_5.md

 ## The mixture likelihood

 The Stan model is the heart of the post.
 It computes two subject-level log-likelihoods, one under Q-learning and one under WSLS, and then combines them using a log-sum-exp mixture.
-This is the right probabilistic structure for latent class inference because it avoids hard assignment during sampling and preserves posterior uncertainty over strategies.[^3]
+This is the right probabilistic structure for latent class inference because it avoids hard assignment during sampling and preserves posterior uncertainty over strategies.

 A useful way to read the model is: